camel-cdr/rvv-bench/README.md

 The default configuration should work with all recent clang builds and doesn't require a full cross compilation toolchain, because it builds in freestanding mode.
 This means it will only work on linux, or linux syscall compatible OS.

+On recent linux versions, the performance counters aren't exposed by default, you may have to execute `echo 2 >/proc/sys/kernel/perf_user_access` and append `-DREAD_MCYCLE` to the `CFLAGS=...` line in [./config.mk](./config.mk).

-Alternatively you can configure [./config.mk](./config.mk) to build a hosted build or configure it with your custom toolchain, add the `-DCUSTOM_HOST` define, and implement the unimplemented functions under `#ifdef CUSTOM_HOST` in [./nolibc.h](./nolibc.h).
-Add the `-DREAD_MCYCLE` define, if you need to read from the `mcycle` instead of the `cycle` csr.
+You can configure [./config.mk](./config.mk) to build a hosted build or configure it with your custom toolchain, add the `-DCUSTOM_HOST` define, and implement the unimplemented functions under `#ifdef CUSTOM_HOST` in [./nolibc.h](./nolibc.h).

-If you have a XTheadVector supporting board, make sure to the rvv 0.7.1 compatible toolchain.
-I've used [this one](https://github.com/brucehoult/riscv-gnu-toolchain) for development.

-### Enable user level performance counter access

-If you want to run the benchmarks on real hardware and are on linux kernel version version v6.5-rc1 or newer enable the `sysctl` `perf_user_access` (see [this article](https://lwn.net/Articles/939436/)), to allow the benchmarks to access the performance counters directly.

-On older kernel versions, you may need to add the `-DENABLE_RDCYCLE_HACK` define to attempt to gain user space access via the `perf_event_open` syscall.

-If that doesn't work, another option is to build the kernel without the PMU enabled by disabeling `CONFIG_RISCV_PMU`.
+XTheadVector isn't supported anymore.

 ### Running benchmarks ([./bench/](./bench/))